rayes0/blog/content/media.md

 This does make characterization much more important in series like this.
 After all, your characters have to be pretty damn interesting for me to spend the time reading 10 volumes, each 150+ pages, about them. _Toradora!_'s characters did this for me, which is why as much as I hated the plot, I still stuck with it and liked it.

+### Three Days of Happiness, Sugaru Miaki {#three-days-of-happiness-sugaru-miaki}

+<span class="timestamp-wrapper"><span class="timestamp">03/31/22</span></span>

+> What had kept me bound to life thus for had been the shallow hope that something good might happen someday.
+>
+> (Kusunoki)

+A very interesting premise.
+Selling one's life in exchange for money immediately instigates discussion on what value we should assign it, or the metrics from which value should be assigned.
+Kusunoki at the beginning of the story is poor, isolated, and in debt.
+He has largely given up on future prospects.
+In other words, he is a nihilist, and the only thing really motivating him to keep living is likely something similar to the sunk cost fallacy along the lines of: "I've come all this way, may as well just keep going".
+Or maybe the abstract notion that suicide is an option has not occurred to him yet.

+And then he learns of a shop that can buy his lifespan.
+To a nihilist, this almost too good to be true.
+Life is meaningless anyway, may as well exchange it for money to make my current time better.
+Kusunoki was not always this way.
+He had dreams before, aspirations of fame, passion for drawing and even a girl he liked (actually two girls).
+Those probably faded with time, and he gave up on them, probably something all too common.
+Learned helplessness through repeated failure, consistent realization of your insignificance, and self-created social pressures like imposter syndrome prevail in our society today.

+Another personal interpretation of this story which I agree with: Value is a human construct, and does not exist in an ontological sense.
+Our general intuition tells us that values are a guideline for acting in a advantageous way, either observer-dependently or internally.
+The idea is that value is simply a heuristic, and subject to change as Kusunoki's does.
+And values don't necessarily, or even reliably determine actions anyway.

 ### At Night, I Become a Monster, Yoru Sumino {#at-night-i-become-a-monster-yoru-sumino}

+<span class="timestamp-wrapper"><span class="timestamp">12/28/21</span></span>

 > If everyone could simply go around not worrying about things at will, the world would sure be a carefree place.
 Real life was harder than that.
 >